gollum/gollum/README.md

 - Unix like operating system (OS X, Ubuntu, Debian, and more)
 - Will not work on Windows (because of [grit](https://github.com/github/grit))

+## SECURITY

+Don't enable `--custom-css` or `--custom-js` unless you trust every user who has the ability to edit the wiki.
+A better solution with more security is being tracked in #665.

 ## INSTALLATION

 The best way to install Gollum is with RubyGems: